camh-/jobber/doc/design.md

 via a stop parameter in future), it will be sent SIGKILL signal.
 A future enhancement would be to kill all processes in the PID namespace, rather than leaving it up to the top process of the hierarchy to propagate the signal.

+#### Output streaming

+The output of a job is its stdout and stderr streams.
+These will both be connected to the same pipe that will be set up before the job executor is called.
+This will collect the interleaved output of both these streams.
+Where the streams are interleaved is up to the job itself and exactly when it writes to each of stdout and stderr.
+A typical setup of the standard C library is to buffer stdout but not stderr, so it may be that the output of the job is not received in the order that the application code of the job writes it.
+There is not much to be done about this - we cannot see the contents of an application-level buffer.

+The server library will contain a "log distributor" that is responsible for reading the pipe from the job, storing it in a buffer and feeding it to any client that is streaming the output of that job.
+Each job has a single log distributor.

+A "reader" goroutine will read from the pipe attached to stdout/stderr of the job splitting the input into lines with a maximum size of 512 bytes.
+It will attach a timestamp to that line marking the time the line was read, as described above.
+For each line, it will send that on a channel to a "distributor" goroutine.

+A "distributor" goroutine is responsible for reading the logs from the reader goroutine and storing them in an in-memory buffer.
+It also accepts any number of "writer" channels to stream out the logs.
+The distributor owns the logs buffer and is the only goroutine that reads or writes to the buffer.

+Each `LogsRequest` from a client attaches to the distributor and provides a channel for the distributor to send logs to.
+The distributor maintains a set of all connected clients and a cursor position of which line each is up to.
+As a client channel becomes ready, the next line is sent on the channel to that client.
+The client, running in its own goroutine, will receive from the channel and issue a gRPC `SendMesg()` to stream that log back to the client.

+If a client is following the logs (that is, we do not disconnect it after the last line is sent, instead continuously streaming logs as they are generated), and that client reaches the end, it will be temporarily disabled until more logs are received from the job, at which point it will be re-enabled.

+A slow client unable to receive at the same rate as other clients will not block those other clients.
+Each client channel will only become ready for sending when the client goroutine receives on that channel.
+In the mean time, other client channels can become ready and receive logs.
+This also will not block the reader goroutine.

 #### Resource Limits